We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 • Auto Offset Computation:

-• Automaticlly computes ADC offset at startup
+• Automatically computes the ADC offset during startup

-• Disables PWM signals temporarily
+• Temporarily disables PWM signals

 • Computes the average offset from the collected samples